 Gianfagna, C.C., C.E.
 Johnson, and D.G.
 Chandler.
-[In press].
+2015.
 Watershed area ratio accurately predicts daily streamflow in nested catchments in the Catskills, New York.
-Journal of Hydrology – Regional Studies.
+Journal of Hydrology: Regional Studies 4:583-594.

 Balaria, A., C.E.
 Johnson, P.M.
 Groffman, and M.C.
 Fisk.
 2015.
 Effects of calcium treatment on the composition of forest floor organic matter in a northern hardwood stand.
 Biogeochemistry.
 122:313-326.